squimmyai/squimmyai.github.io/posts/sqlite-is-probably-fine/article.md

 ---
-title: "SQLite is Probably Fine"
+title: "testSQLite is Probably Fine"
 date: 2024-11-14
 category: Databases
 subtitle: "Your startup doesn't need Postgres.
 It definitely doesn't need a distributed database."
 excerpt: "Your startup doesn't need Postgres.
 It definitely doesn't need a distributed database.
 Let me explain."
 ---

-Every few months, I see the same pattern play out.
+blah blah balhEvery few months, I see the same pattern play out.
 A team spins up a new project.
 Within the first week, someone's already drafted an {note: RFC}(Request for Comments — a doc proposing technical decisions, borrowed from the IETF tradition.) for the database architecture.
 It includes words like "sharding," "replication," and "eventual consistency."

 The project?
 A todo app with maybe three users.